signalkraft/mypyllant-component/docs/docs/index.md

 ### Seconds between scans

-Wait interval between updating (most) sensors.
+:   Wait interval between updating (most) sensors.
 The energy data and efficiency sensors have a fixed hourly interval.
+    Setting this too low can cause "quota exceeded" errors.

+    :material-cog: Default is 60 seconds.

 ### Delay before refreshing data after updates

-How long to wait between making a request (i.e. setting target temperature) and refreshing data.
+:   How long to wait between making a request (i.e. setting target temperature) and refreshing data.
-The Vaillant takes some time to return the updated values.
+    The Vaillant API takes some time to return the updated values.
+Setting this too low will return the old values.

+    :material-cog: Default is 5 seconds.

 ### Default duration in hours for quick veto

-When setting the temperature with the climate controls, the integration uses the "quick veto" feature of the myVAILLANT app.
+:   When setting the temperature with the climate controls, the integration uses the "quick veto" feature of the myVAILLANT
+    app by default.

     With this option you can set for how long the temperature should stay set, before returning to the default value.

+    :material-cog: Default is 3 hours.

 ### Default duration in days for away mode

-When the away mode preset is activated, this duration is used to for the end date (default is 365 days).
+:   When the away mode preset is activated, this duration is used to for the end date.

+    :material-cog: Default is 365 days.

+### Default temperature setpoint for away mode

+:   When away mode is activated without a temperature (for example with the away mode switch), this value is set for all zones.

+    :material-cog: Default is 10.0°C.

 ### Temperature controls overwrite time program instead of setting quick veto

-When raising or lowering the desired temperature in the myVAILLANT app, it sets a quick veto mode for a limited time with that new temperature, if the zone is in time controlled mode.
+:   When raising or lowering the desired temperature in the myVAILLANT app, it sets a quick veto mode for a limited time
+    with that new temperature, if the zone is in time controlled mode.
 If you want to permanently change the desired temperature, you need to update the time schedule.

     By default, this integration has the same behavior.
-But when enabling this option, the Home Assistant climate controls instead overwrite the temperatures set in the time schedule with the new value (unless quick veto is already active).
+But when enabling this option, the Home Assistant climate controls instead overwrite the temperatures set in the time schedule with the new value.

+    :material-cog: Default is off.

+    !!! note

+        If quick veto is active, the climate controls will always set the quick veto temperature.

 ### Country